 Dawne Y. Curry is an Associate Professor of History and Ethnic Studies.
 She received her Ph.D. in African History from Michigan State University in East Lansing, Michigan in 2006.
-Curry’s research field is 20th and 21st century African history with emphasis on South African protest and resistance struggles.
+Curry’s research field is 20th and 21st century African history with an emphasis on South African protest and resistance struggles.
 She also explores oral history, women and gender studies, comparative black history, and African colonial history.
-Recent publications have included an examination of the northeastern Johannesburg Township of Alexandra and its contribution to South Africa’s liberation struggle (1970-1979).
-During the academic year 2017-2018, Curry will spend eleven months in South Africa as a US Fulbright Scholar.
-During her tenure in South Africa, Curry will work on her second single-authored book.
-Her current project addresses how African women were intellectuals during the pre-apartheid era (1910-1948).
-Curry argues that many of the women she discovered were in conversation with men and women, therefore their contributions to political thought go beyond gender and geographical boundaries.
+This Fulbright Scholar (South Africa, 2017-2018) is the author of Social Justice at Apartheid’s Dawn: African Women Intellectuals and the Quest to Save the Nation (2022) and Apartheid on a Black Isle: Removal and Resistance in Alexandra, South Africa (2012).

 SELECTED GRANTS AND FELLOWSHIPS

-- Charles Henry Oldfather Research Grant, University of Nebraska-Lincoln, 2009
+- James A. Rawley Research Grant, Department of History, University of Nebraska-Lincoln, 2019

-- Arts and Humanities Research Enhancement Fellowship, University of Nebraska-Lincoln, 2007
+- Arts and Humanities Enhancement Fellowship, University of Nebraska-Lincoln, 2016

-- Charles Henry Oldfather Research Fund, History Department, University of Nebraska-Lincoln, 2006
+- Charles Henry Oldfather Research Grant, University of Nebraska-Lincoln, 2015

-- Dawne Y. Curry, Apartheid on a Black Isle: Removal, and Resistance in Alexandra, South Africa, published by Palgrave Macmillan, 2012.
+- Apartheid on a Black Isle: Removal and Resistance in Alexandra, South Africa (New York: Palgrave Macmillan, 2012).

-- Curry, Dawne Y., Eric D. Duke, and Marshanda Smith, Extending the Diaspora: New Histories of Black Peoples, the University of Illinois Press, 2009.
+- Co-Editor, with Eric D. Duke and Marshanda Smith, Extending the Diaspora: New Histories of Black People (Chicago: University of Illinois Press, 2009).

 ARTICLES AND CHAPTERS

-- “Considered Coloured or Honorary White: African Americans in South Africa” in Extending the Diaspora: New Histories of Black People, University of Illinois Press, 2009, 270-290.
+- “Considered Coloured or Honorary White: African Americans in South Africa” in Extending the Diaspora: New Histories of Black People (Chicago: University of Illinois Press, 2009), 270-290.